 - If your car doors are always frozen, prevent this by using cooking spray on the rubber seal around your doors.
 Wipe the excess off with a paper towel.
 You can also ask your mechanic to put a silicone treatment on your door seals.

 Managing your physical and mental health

 Instead of approaching winter as an agony to be endured, newcomers should welcome it with excitement.
 You’re never cold when you’re active!
 This is the best time to experience outdoor sports such as skating, snowboarding and skiing.
 Tobogganing with your kids is a fun and inexpensive way to spend some quality time with them.
 Even just walking around the neighbourhood and admiring the winterscape is enough to lift your mood.

 Aside from welcoming winter, practical measures like proper nutrition, exercise and vitamin C (consult your doctor first before taking supplements) can help you.
 Also, get a flu shot before the onset of the cold and flu season which usually comes towards the end of fall.
 Moisturizing is not just about preventing wrinkles, it’s also about avoiding wind burn and cracking, itchy skin.
 So make sure to use lotion, petroleum jelly, or ointments especially if you need to go outdoors.

 Home care and safety

 Staying warm without your hydro bills going through the roof is your main goal during winter.
 Winterizing your home – insulating, weather-stripping, clearing eavestroughs, etc. – should be done during fall.
 During winter months, regulate your thermostat to conserve energy.
 Know the most optimal temperature that would be most comfortable for you and your family.

-Did you know that the winter season is the worst time for fires in Canada?
+Did you know that winter is the worst time for fires in Canada?
 It’s the season when we do all our cooking and heating indoors.
 This is why it’s important to use only safe sources of heat within your home.
 If you intend to use your fireplace, read Fireplace safety from Fire Prevention Canada.
 Lastly, and most importantly, make sure that your smoke and carbon monoxide detectors are working properly (replace the batteries if needed).
 Always have emergency numbers ready for any contingency.